OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Data object

-Each channel group receives a dataset with the actual measurement data:
+Each channel group receives a data set with the actual measurement data:

 | Name | HDF5 Type | Mandatory |
 |--|---|--|
 | data | HDF5 Dataset | yes |

-> There are as many measurement data entries as there are timestamps in the dataset `timestamp` which is included in the channel group.
+> There are as many measurement data entries as there are timestamps in the data set `timestamp` which is included in the channel group.

-The dataset needs more information, this is given as attributes:
+The data set needs more information, this is given as attributes:

 | Name | Data type | Parent object | Mandatory | Storage type |
 |----|---|----|---|----|